Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 We personally like D'Vino Wine Bar the most out of all the wine bars in Dubrovnik.
 When in Dubrovnik, we always stop by for a glass of wine or two.
 D'Vino has a great location, a cozy atmosphere, friendly and wine-educated staff, interesting snack platters, and a great choice of Croatian wines by the glass.
 A glass of wine will easily set you back 8 €.
 And this is the only drawback with D'Vino.

-The Malvasija Wine Bar is a small family-run wine bar in Dubrovnik's old town.
+The Malvasija Wine Bar is a small wine bar in Dubrovnik’s old town.
 Here you can taste the wines that the owners produce themself in their family vineyards in nearby Konavle Valley.
 The place is inviting, and the service is warm.
-It's a great place to learn about local wines from the Dubrovnik region.
+It’s a great place to learn about local wines from the Dubrovnik region.
 They also serve yummy platters and bruschettas.

 Cakes and ice cream in Dubrovnik

 If you feel like having something sweet after the meal, or as an afternoon snack, we can recommend a couple of places in Dubrovnik.
 In the old town, Dolce Vita is the place for ice cream or crepes.
 Run by a chef who worked in a Michelin-starred 360 restaurant, Gianni is a wonderful pastry shop famed for its quality ice creams, sweets, and premium Cogito coffee.
-In hotel More, at the poolside, you will find the Pastry and Cocktail Bar Slatki kantun serving yummy cakes with a nice sea view.
+In Hotel More, at the poolside, you will find the Pastry and Cocktail Bar Slatki Kantun serving yummy cakes with a nice sea view.
 We especially like their carob and chocolate cake as well as a cheesecake.

 Dubrovnik restaurants on the map

-Which restaurant you are most likely to choose in Dubrovnik?
+Which restaurant are you most likely to choose in Dubrovnik?
 Let us know in the comments below.

 Thank you, Frank, for sharing your personal expertise!
 We are spending my birthday in Dubrovnik this August (on our first trip to Croatia) and just made reservations for the terrace at the Orsan Yacht Club.
 It’s always reassuring — and such a nice service on your part :) — to have a recommendation from someone who has a personal relationship to the area.
 Happy to have discovered your blog.